Skip to main content

 Everybody wants a magic tool to create AI functionalities for them, but they don’t consider the importance of the data behind the scenes.
 A strong data set – clean organized data is necessary before any of these applications work.
 People don’t completely understand what’s available and how they can be used.

 LCH: You talked about taxonomies and ontologies.
-Why is there the risk of reluctance?
+Why is there reluctance?
 What is the barrier for making people embrace ontologies?

 CS: It’s perceived as an additional layer of complication but overall, it makes life so much easier.
 Yes, there are multiple taxonomies, but if you can enable different taxonomies to link and talk to each other there’s so many important data analytics that you can access.
 You can access data and learn about your customers and different sales patterns.
 If you can find different data sets to help inform your choices, these can lead to big changes in how you operate.
 Understanding your customers, their personas, their buying patterns, plus understanding your product data, supply chain, distribution makes a big difference.
 This adds to the success of any business and takes it beyond return on investment.